Apzyte-Gamer/ROP-Emporium/ret2win/x86/README.md

 ```

 Here, we can see there are 3 functions which stand out.
 Disassembling the main function, we only see it calling the pwnme function.
-Disassembling the pwnme function, we can see that a buffer of 0x28 (40 bytes) is being set:
+Disassembling the pwnme function, we can see this:

 ```
    0x080485ad <+0>:     push   ebp